Easy Vegetable Rice Pilaf (Yellow Turmeric Rice)

 Pilaf, also called Pilau, pilav, and pulao, among several other names (there are many!), refers to a rice dish, both in the method used for cooking and for calling the final product.
 Unlike regular rice cooked in water/stock, pilaf cooks the rice as a one-pan meal with several aromatics, spices, and broth/stock for a truly flavorful yet still wonderfully fluffy side dish.

-For this vegan rice pilaf version, we’re making Middle Eastern-inspired mixed vegetable rice pilaf with a combination of several vegetables, aromatics, spices, chilies, and turmeric for a gorgeous golden yellow basmati rice.
-With the addition of chickpeas, this rice not only works as a nutritional side but doubles up as a hearty vegetarian main too!
+For this vegan rice pilaf version, we’re making Middle Eastern-inspired mixed vegetable rice pilaf with a combination of several vegetables, aromatics, spices, chilies, and turmeric powder for a gorgeous golden yellow basmati rice.
+With the addition of cooked chickpeas, this rice not only works as a nutritional side but doubles up as a hearty vegetarian main too!

 Looking for more flavorful rice dishes?
 You might also enjoy this cilantro lime rice, Persian basmati dill rice, breakfast fried rice, kimchi fried rice, and maqluba (upside-down layered rice)!